javierosorio/keep_it_local/2_quality_analysis/README.md

 3. **METEOR**
 4. **BERTScore**

-Each task is accompanied by a detailed `README` file located within its respective folder, providing clear instructions and guidance to help users understand and replicate both the translation process and the quality assessment.
+Each task is accompanied by a detailed `README` file located within its respective folder within the script folder, providing clear instructions and guidance to help users understand and replicate both the translation process and the quality assessment.